shogun-toolbox/shogun/doc/readme/INSTALL.md

     sudo brew install shogun

-Note: Shogun in homebrew is outdated.
-Contact us if this changed or if you want to help changing it.

 ### Windows <a name="windows"></a>
 Shogun natively compiles under Windows using MSVC, see the [AppVeyor CI build](https://ci.appveyor.com/project/vigsterkr/shogun) and the [Windows section](#manual-windows)
 We currently do not support a binary installer.